-Inpatient and outpatient rehab are two of the most common types of drug addiction programs that are available for people who need help overcoming a substance use disorder.
-While both types of rehab are highly focused on long-term and sustainable recovery, they are not the same.
-Knowing the main differences between them can help you make a better decision about which is best for you.
+Inpatient and outpatient Pristiq rehab are two of the most common types of drug addiction programs that are available for people who need help overcoming a substance use disorder.
+While both types of Pristiq rehab are highly focused on long-term and sustainable recovery, they are not the same.
+Knowing the main differences between the different types of Pristiq treatment programs can help you make a better decision about which is best for you.
 You can also ask an addiction treatment specialist or your doctor for recommendations.

 In residential rehab, clients: